DooDoo.Love

 Are these games safe for younger students?

 The games above are all E-rated equivalent — no gore, no adult content, no explicit language.
-Games like Chess, Sudoku, and 2048 are actively appropriate for elementary through high school.
+Games like Chess, Logic Vault, Word Safari, and 2048 are actively appropriate for elementary through high school.
 The Tower Defense title has cartoon zombies that may be on the edge for very young students — use judgment.

 How much game time during school is actually reasonable?